CristianaOD/IntroductionToRobotics/README.md

 [![A link to a video showcasing functionality ](https://youtu.be/adp_y_hMdd4)](https://www.youtube.com/watch?v=adp_y_hMdd4&ab_channel=Diana-CristianaOjoc)

 ## Homework4 - Stopwatch timer
 I tried to implement a stopwatch timer that counts in tenths of a second and has a save lap functionality, similar to most basic stopwatch functions on most phones.
 The components used in this homework include: 1 7-segment display, 3 buttons, resistors, and wires.
+The starting value of the 4 digit 7 segment display should be ”000.0”.
+The buttons should have the following functionalities: Button 1: Start / pause; Button 2: Reset (if in pause mode).
+Reset saved laps (if in lap viewing mode); Button 3: Save lap (if in counting mode), cycle through last saved laps (up to 4 laps).